naver/bergen/scripts/provence/readme.md

 ### Training Provence models

 Training consists of three steps: (1) retrieval+reranking; (2) data labeling; (3) training Provence model.
+We also provide below the data obtained after steps 1 and 2 so that you can jump directly to [step 3](https://github.com/naver/bergen/tree/main/scripts/provence#step-3-training-provence).

 If you have any questions, do not hesitate to contact us by corresponding emails specified in the [paper](https://openreview.net/forum?id=TDy5Ih78b4&noteId=TDy5Ih78b4)!
-We can also share the data obtained after steps 1 and 2 which take the longest time.

 #### Step 1: retrieval+reranking